 8. Want to make your Poinsettias sparkle?
-Spray a little glitter spray on the leaves – it is quite pretty!
+Spray a little glitter on the leaves.
+It is quite pretty!

 Kristi Trimmer is currently running half marathons across the U.S. and blogging about her journey.
 At the beginning of 2012 she couldn’t run across the parking lot and in 2013 she ran 10 half marathons.
 Follow her journey on DragonflyRunning.com as she shares her running adventures and helps to motivate others to make positive life changes that include eating healthy and having fitness be a part of the lives and not a dirty little word.